fsprojects/FSharp.TypeProviders.SDK/README.md

 8. Have your test projects multi-target to `netcoreapp2.0; net471`

+9. Use  `dotnet build` to build instead of `msbuild`

-9. Include [netfx.props](https://github.com/dsyme/FSharp.TypeProviders.SDK/blob/36b9f59c8f25d93adc11851affbcf71fcf671ef1/examples/BasicProvider/BasicProvider.fsproj#L4) in any of your projects targeting .NET 4.x so they will compile with `dotnet` on Linux/OSX when Mono is installed
+   * If any of your projects targeting .NET 4.x so they will compile with `dotnet` on Linux/OSX when Mono is installed, then include [netfx.props](https://github.com/dsyme/FSharp.TypeProviders.SDK/blob/36b9f59c8f25d93adc11851affbcf71fcf671ef1/examples/BasicProvider/BasicProvider.fsproj#L4) in the project and project file

 10. Modify your nuget package layout as described below.